thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Dec 29, 2024
+I've realized that I made a major error in the clock frequency for the AY-3-8910, and this is going to require me to spin the board.
+Basically, I used the CPUCLK as the input to the AY-3-8910, when it actually needs to be divided by 2.
+I can do that by adding a D-FF.
+I'll make an interposer board for rev 2.0 systems that sits between the AY-3-8910 and the main board that carries the FF chip.
+If that works out OK, I'll just probably put that down on the main board in rev 3.0, rather than overhauling the whole clock circuit.

 ### Update - Dec 21, 2024
 Ok, I think I'm going to tag a 2.0 pre-release and get the boards off to fabrication.
 I don't really anticipate making any more board changes in